You'll need a screen protector for that gorgeous new iPhone 13

 Luxurious pick: totallee iPhone 13 Screen Protector

 I know the price tag stands out from the crowd here, but hear me out.
-The totallee screen protector is the ultimate aesthetic choice.
-It seems to melt into the iPhone so it really doesn't even look or feel like you have a screen protector on it.
+The totallee iPhone screen protector is the ultimate aesthetic choice.
+As detailed in our review, it seems to melt into the iPhone so it really doesn't even look or feel like you have a screen protector on it.

 Non-glass option: Supershieldz Anti-Glare Matte Screen Protector for Apple iPhone 13 and 13 Pro (6-pack)